techypoint/techypoint.github.io/_posts/create-a-website/2020-05-14-create-a-blog-part3.md

 </div>
 {% endraw %}{% endhighlight %}

-Here, apart from HTML code, there are Jekyll variables and Jekyll Liquid.
+- Here, apart from HTML code, there are Jekyll variables and Jekyll Liquid.

-Jekyll Variables - Jekyll provides some default variables related to post and site.
+   **Jekyll Variables** - Jekyll provides some default variables related to post and site.
 Here we are using

-- site.posts- A reverse chronological list of all Posts.
+   - **site.posts**- A reverse chronological list of all Posts.
-- post.url- The URL of the Post without the domain, but with a leading slash, e.g. /2008/12/14/my-post.html.
+   - **post.url**- The URL of the post without the domain, but with a leading slash, e.g. /2008/12/14/my-post.html.
-- post.date- The Date assigned to the Post.
-This can be overridden in a Post’s front matter by specifying a new date/time in the format.
+   - **post.date**- The date assigned to the Post.
+This can be overridden in a post’s front matter by specifying a new date/time in the format.
-- post.description - description of the post
+   - **post.description** - description of the post
-- post.author - author of this post
+   - **post.author** - author of the post
-- post.blogImg - image for this blog
+   - **post.blogImg** - image for the blog

 You can also create your own front Matter and used to display information.

-Jekyll Liquid - lets you output content using two curly braces.
-For Eg - {{variable}}
+   **Jekyll Liquid** - lets you output content using two curly braces.
+For Eg - {% highlight html %}{% raw %}{{variable}}{% endraw %}{% endhighlight %}
-- {{post.url}} - we are displaying this post url.

-4. CSS for this page -
+- CSS for this page -

 {% highlight html %}{% raw %}
 #blog-posts .card{